VC

 What discount should you apply to public SaaS comps for private companies?

-Does the Rule of 40 actually affect SaaS multiples?
+What is the Rule of 40 and how does it affect SaaS valuation multiples?